-Postscript— I have thought many times about taking this article down.
-It’s true that I like these books, and reading was indeed a very important part of my process, yet…
+Postscript— I’ve thought many times about taking this article down.
+It’s true that I like these books, and reading was indeed a very important part of my process of transfomation, yet…

 One thing I learned from nearly two decades of reading is that pouring through books is of little value, relative to taking the best books and mastering them.

-For instance, in speaking with someone about communications, I suggested, rather than reading a bunch of books, go deep into mastering Dale Carnegie’s How To Win Friends and Influence People.
+For instance, in speaking with someone about communications, I suggested, rather than reading a bunch of pretty good books, go deep into mastering Dale Carnegie’s How To Win Friends and Influence People.

-Sure, there’s lots of great books out there on this topic, but in the end it’s not what we’ve read, or the many great ideas we have consumed, but, specifically, how good we are at putting to work these ideas every day.
+Sure, there’s lots of great books out there on this topic, but in the end it’s not what we’ve read that counts, but specifically, how good we are at putting our knowledge to work.

 So, I keep this article here, but strongly suggest that rather than kindof knowing 52 books this year, master a small number that truly drive transformational learnings and results for you.